How and When to Leave an Emotionally Abusive Relationship

 5. Be safe.
 If you have to, change your phone number, your email address, and online passwords.
 Do what you need to do in order to protect your safety and well being.

 I would be lying if I told you that leaving your abusive partner is easy.
 It is not.
 I was stalked for some time at my work and at new apartment following my break up.
 One scary evening my ex-boyfriend showed up outside my apartment building.
 He had climbed the fire escape, was calling my name, and was trying to look into my windows.
 My sister called the police and then he finally left me alone.

 I feel that if I had left early on as in years before, it would not have escalated into such drama.

-- The National Teen Abuse Hotline: This site is a 24 hour resource that utilizes telephone and web-based interactive technology to reach teens and young adults experiencing dating abuse.
-The Helpline numbers are: (866) 331-9474 and TTY (866) 331-8453.
-The peer to peer online individual chat function is available from 4 p.m. to midnight and can be accessed from the website.
+- The National Teen Abuse Hotline: 1-866-331-9474 or TTY 1-866-331-8453.
+This site is a 24-hour resource that utilizes telephone and web-based interactive technology to reach teens and young adults experiencing dating abuse.
+The peer-to-peer online individual chat function is available from 4 p.m. to midnight and can be accessed from the website.